felipebogaertsm/machwave/README.md

-# RocketSolver
+# Machwave

 ## Written by: Felipe Bogaerts de Mattos

 ## Created on August, 2020

-RocketSolver is a Python package that helps engineers design rockets, rocket motors and rocket engines with efficiency and precision.
+Machwave is a Python package that helps engineers design rockets, rocket motors and rocket engines with efficiency and precision.

 # Models and simulations